RicoJia/ricojia.github.io/_posts/2022/2022-02-25-deep-learning-face-recognition.markdown

 In the deepface paper, they didn't use triplet to train.
 That's the work from FaceNet

-**Rationale behind each method:**

-#### TODO: tech details
+Some key contributions from DeepFace:

 - Max-pooling makes output of conv more robust to local translations.
-How is this correct?
-From an "activation perspective"?
-I'm thinking about the scenario where you have the same picture but translated.
-Then, oh, your output image will have activations shifted too, right?
+Then the output image will have activations shifted too

-- "several levels of pooling would cause the network to lose information about the precise position of detailed facial structure and micro-textures" I guess that's true
+- "Several levels of pooling would cause the network to lose information about the precise position of detailed facial structure and micro-textures" I guess that's true
     - "Hence, we apply max-pooling only to the first convolutional layer.
 We interpret these first layers as a front-end adaptive pre-processing stage" - but this is not the case for resnet, yolo etc., right?
 So this is ok?

 - The loss is the regular softmax-loss

-### Encoding Learning
+### FaceNet

 Why is the network called Siamese?
 Is that Thai?
 No, it came from "Siamese Twins", where you have two identical "twin networks" that share the same weights and same architecture.
 The twins just take in different inputs.
 Actually, It's a concept that was explored before DeepFace.

 A **Siamese** network first learns the **encoding** of an image.
 This idea was introduced by DeepFace [1].
+FaceNet learns directly from a face image, so it's end-to-end learning.

 <div style="text-align: center;">
 <p align="center">